1990 Asian Games

-This also marked Taiwan's first participation in the Asian Games as Chinese Taipei.
+This also marked Taiwan's first participation in the Asian Games as Chinese Taipei and also the first time Brunei Darusssalam competed in the Asian Games after its independence in 1984.

 Bidding process

 In 1983, Beijing and Hiroshima demonstrated interest in hosting the 1990 Asian Games.
 The two cities made formal presentations before the Olympic Council of Asia board.
 They were evaluated in a meeting of the council in Seoul during 1984, which also served to evaluate the preparations for the next Asian Games and also for the 1988 Summer Olympics.

 Beijing eventually won the right to host the 1990 edition, while the team from Hiroshima presented an excellent technical bid, and won the rights to host of the 1994 Asian Games as compensation in an unprecedented move.

 34 votes were needed for selection.